orchestrate tools import

 Importing a single Python tool file

 file.
-Typically, a single file import can be initiated through omitting the package root CLI argument (--package-root
+Typically, a single file import can be initiated through omitting the package root CLI flag (--package-root

 or -r

 ).
-Setting the value of said CLI argument to an empty string or white space will also have the same effect.
+Setting the value of said CLI flag to an empty string or white space will also have the same effect.

 Let’s assume that the single file tool is placed in the following folder structure, relative to the root of an assumed working directory.